 Listen to feedback, even if it comes in the form of criticism.
 While you cannot please everyone, part of growth is change.
 You must change in order to grow and you must grow in order to change.
 Puppies never stay puppies and babies never stay babies.
 Change is Good and change is often.

 FOOD PREPARATION (Activity)

 You probably have a Good idea of what foods your body is allergic or sensitive to.
 The foods that make you lethargic and tired, are foods that you should plot out your 'day of demise' ahead of time.
-It's rare that I eat pasta but when I do, I acknowledge ahead of time that it's going to be a 'day of demise'.
+It's rare that I eat pasta but when I do, I acknowledge and negotiate with myself ahead of time that it is going to be a 'day of demise'.
 I never eat pasta without first acknowledging that lethargy and lack of productivity will be the end result.
 Lethargy just pisses me off, so its rare I eat pasta.

 TODAY'S HEALTHFUL NUTRIENT IS 'VITAMIN A'